-The 1999 Plan provides that incentive stock options may not be sold, pledged, assigned, hypothecated, transferred or disposed of in any manner other than by will or by the laws of descent or distribution and may be exercised during the lifetime of the grantee only by the grantee.
-However, the 1999 Plan permits the designation of beneficiaries by holders of incentive stock options.
+The 1999 Plan provides that ISOs may not be sold, pledged, assigned, hypothecated, transferred or disposed of in any manner other than by will or by the laws of descent or distribution and may be exercised only during the lifetime of the grantee by the grantee.
+However, the 1999 Plan permits the designation of beneficiaries by holders of ISOs.
 Other Awards are transferable to the extent provided in the Award agreement.